Municipal flags of the Netherlands

-The list of municipal flags of the Netherlands lists the flags of municipalities of the Netherlands.

-Most municipalities of the Netherlands have unique flags, which most of them are derived on the corresponding municipal coat of arms, such as colours, symbols, and figures, just like how the provincial flags are made.
-Therefore, the list will also discuss the symbolism of the municipal flags.
-Please note that some of the flags listed are either de facto flags, flags that are flown for local purposes, or flags that are not yet approved by municipal resolution.
+Most municipalities of the Netherlands have unique flags.
+Most of them are derived from the corresponding municipal coat of arms, using elements such as colours, symbols, and figures, similar to how the provincial flags were created.
+Therefore, the following list will also discuss the symbolism of the municipal flags.
+Some of the flags listed are either de facto flags, flags that are flown for local purposes, or flags that are not yet approved by municipal resolution.